 WEDNESDAY 14TH JUNE

 In the afternoon a workshop on neuropsychological tests related to social and affective neuroscience will take place.
 During this workshop you will learn which tests are best suited to test for different social and affective cognitive functioning and get hands-on experience on how to conduct these tests.
-Places for both workshops are limited.
-If you want to take part in one or both workshops please send an email to AS4SANinc@gmail.com with your CV and a short paragraph explaining why you are the ideal candidate for that particular workshop.
+Registration for both workshops is now closed.